The Invisible Enemy: Managing Dust in a Live Environment in Windsor

 Live-site renovations require strict protocols of utilities.

-Lockout/Tagout: Electrical circuits being worked on must be disconnected and clearly labeled to prevent unexpected power restoration.
+Circuit isolation: Electrical circuits being worked on must be locked off and clearly labeled to prevent accidental re-energization.

 Planning for the Unexpected

-A clear path to exits must be maintained at all times.
-Fire extinguishers should be staged in accessible locations, and the family should be briefed on the location of emergency shut-offs (water, gas, power) before the project begins.
+A clear path to escape routes must be maintained at all times.
+Fire extinguishers should be staged in accessible locations, and the household should be briefed on the location of emergency shut-offs (water, gas, power) before the project begins.

 Maintaining Daily Life: Temporary Kitchens, Bathrooms & Quiet Zones in Windsor

-One of the biggest stressors of a live-site renovation is the loss of critical living spaces.
-A thoughtful renovation plan always includes a strategy for temporary facilities to keep your life moving forward.
+One of the biggest challenges of a live-site renovation is the loss of critical living spaces.
+A well-planned renovation plan always includes a strategy for temporary facilities to keep your life running smoothly.

 Camp Kitchens